valderman/selda/README.md

 * Monadic interface: no need to be a category theory wizard just to write a few database queries.
-* Portable: fully functional backends for SQLite and PostgreSQL.
+* Portable: backends for SQLite and PostgreSQL.
 * Generic: easy integration with your existing Haskell types.
 * Creating, dropping and querying tables using type-safe database schemas.
 * Typed query language with products, filtering, joins and aggregation.
 * Inserting, updating and deleting rows from tables.
-* Transaction support.
+* Transactions, uniqueness constraints and foreign keys.
 * Configurable, automatic, consistent in-process caching of query results.
 * Lightweight and modular: non-essential features are optional or split into add-on packages.